South African Class 16E 4-6-2: Characteristics

-Watson experienced considerable difficulty to keep the axle loads within the permissible limits specified by the Chief Civil Engineer, with the result that the ashpan, cab, side running boards and several other parts were made of thinner material than usual.
+Watson experienced considerable difficulty keeping the axle loads within the permissible limits specified by the Chief Civil Engineer, resulting in the ashpan, cab, side running boards and several other parts being made of thinner material than usual.
 Even the original number plates were cast in aluminium.
 Still, the axle load of 20 lt 19 lcwt was the heaviest of any engine or vehicle on the SAR at the time.

 Along with the Class 15E Mountain type of 1935, the locomotive introduced the Type JT tender with a coal capacity of 14 lt, a water capacity of 6000 impgal and an axle load of 17 lt 15 lcwt.

-The main bar frames were machined from rolled steel slabs and each frame was in one piece from the front to the hind buffer beam.
+The main bar frames were machined from rolled steel slabs and each frame was in one piece from front to back.
 The wheels were fitted with hollow crank pins, while the leading bogie was fitted with an oil bath centre pivot.
 The connecting and coupling rods were fitted with floating bronze bushes and were made of special chrome-nickel alloy steel of fluted section.
 The centre driving set of coupled wheels were flangeless and had wider treads than the other two sets to prevent them from slipping off the rails in sharp curves.

 To obtain increased tractive effort with the large coupled wheels, larger cylinders of 24 in bore by 28 in stroke were used.
-These, at a boiler pressure of 210 psi, gave the locomotive a tractive effort of 35280 lbf at 75% of boiler pressure.
+This, along with a boiler pressure of 210 psi, gave the locomotive a tractive effort of 35280 lbf at 75% of boiler pressure.
 Each cylinder was cast integral with half of the smokebox saddle, which made the castings interchangeable.

-Given the successful operation of rotary cam poppet valve gear on the Class 19C, it was also used on the Class 16E.
+Given the successful operation of rotary cam poppet valves on the Class 19C, they were also used on the Class 16E.
 The valves were driven by outside rotary propshafts from turning mechanisms mounted on the driving coupled wheels.
 The valves were double-seated and housed at each end of the cylinders, an arrangement that resulted in short and straight ports between the valves and the cylinder barrels.
 The admission valves were 8 in in diameter and the exhaust valves 9 in.
 Most of the detail parts of the rotary cam gear, particularly the main drive and reversing gear, were interchangeable with similar parts on the Class 19C.
 The poppet valve gear gave the engine extremely free-running characteristics.